k8spin/grafana-multi-tenant-operator/docs/QUICKSTART.md

 ![Datasources at example.com organization](../assets/example.com.datasources.png)

-## Create an Organization Datasource with a CustomeResource
+## Create an Organization Datasource with a CustomResource

 You can create organization Datasources using the Datasource custom resource (cr).
 You can deploy a sample Prometheus datasource for the previously created org using one of the example files.